bpRsh/shear_analysis_results/README.md

-# shear_analysis_results
+# shear analysis results
-HTML results of shear analysis
+This repository contains the analysis done on the output of dmstack.